-Edwards continues to work and live in Christchurch, New Zealand and is represented in many national collections including the Christchurch Art Gallery, Te Puna o Waiwhetu.
+Edwards continues to work and live in Christchurch and is represented in many national collections, including the Christchurch Art Gallery, Te Puna o Waiwhetu.
 In 2005 he won the “People’s Choice Award” in the Anthony Harper Art Prize and in 2006 the first prize in Landscape in the Parklane Art Awards.

-Simon Edwards’s recent works on aluminium are marvelous atmospheric paintings of the imagination.
+Simon Edwards' recent works on aluminium are marvelous atmospheric paintings of the imagination.
 They are of no specific place.
 In preparatory works he collages views of cloud ridgelines, snow ice and river- often from photos taken whilst walking in the interior.
-He also sketches en plein air, or on site, relentlessly gathering and honing and reworking his observations in the field before committing to the majesty and artifice of a new painting.
+He also sketches en plein air, relentlessly gathering, honing, and reworking his observations in the field before committing to the majesty and artifice of a new painting.

-His works, (whether collages, landscapes, charcoal drawings or earlier paintings of cloud formations) all extend beyond the representational, regionalist and realist genres and instead become studies of the sublime and the mythological - places which we seem to know so well, yet cant quite identify or lay claim to.
+His works all extend beyond the representational, regionalist and realist genres and instead become studies of the sublime and the mythological - places which we seem to know so well, yet can't quite identify or lay claim to.
 They are at once familiar yet mystical, somewhat like the New Zealand landscape itself.
-His works allow us to enter and wander within the colour, depth and form of this unaccustomed and yet known ‘landscape’, our analytical minds disengage and we simply are taken by our senses into an uplifting and awe inspiring world.
-It is a world ‘beyond’,
+His works allow us to enter and wander within the colour, depth and form of this unaccustomed and yet known ‘landscape’.
+Our analytical minds disengage and we are taken by our senses into an uplifting and awe inspiring world.
+It is a world ‘beyond’.

 Although one can be reminded of Romantic painters such as Turner and Constable when viewing his work, Edwards interestingly identifies as a modernist painter, stating: